mwallraf/ZenPacks.TwoNMS.Rancid/README.md

 Devices can be added to RANCID using the zenoss interface by changing the zRancid properties.
 There is no need to manually populate the RANCID "router.db" files.

 ## First Use

 By default no devices will be added to the RANCID monitoring.

-In order to add a device you have to make sure the zRancid properties are set Disabling the zRancidIgnore property will include the device to the RANCID router.db file and the next time RANCID runs the device will be included.
+In order to add a device you have to make sure the zRancid properties are set correctly.
+Disabling the zRancidIgnore property will include the device to the RANCID router.db file and the next time RANCID runs the device will be included.

 After a device has been enabled for Rancid via the zRancid properties the zenrancid daemon has to run.
 You can run this manually or if the daemon is started you can wait until it's started automatically, by default once a day.
 The modeler takes care of displaying the configs into zenoss, each config version is a device component called *Rancid Revision*.

-**NOTE:** *It may take 2 runs of zenrancid before the configuration of the device will show up as a component.*
+> *It may take 2 runs of zenrancid before the configuration of the device will show up as a component.*
-*The first run just checks in the device into the Subversion repository and as of the second run any configuration changes will be stored.*
+> *The first run just checks in the device into the Subversion repository and as of the second run any configuration changes will be stored.*

-*The zenrancid daemon only runs once a day by default so if zenmodeler was started before zenrancid then any changes will be visible in Zenoss only after the next time zenmodeler is started.*
+> *The zenrancid daemon only runs once a day by default so if zenmodeler was started before zenrancid then any changes will be visible in Zenoss only after the next time zenmodeler is started.*

 ## zenrancid daemon